DaniilAlpha/minisound/minisound/README.md

   sound.stop();

+  // it is recommended to unload sounds manually to prevent memory leaks sound.unload();

-  // the engine and all loaded sounds will be automatically disposed }
+  // the engine and all loaded sounds will be automatically disposed when
+  // engine gets garbage-collected
+}
 ```